nuwapi/P-PAD/README.md

 The project is still evolving but currently contains the following components:
 * OpenAI Gym like environment.
-* Tensorflow for the agent.
+* Tensorflow/Keras for the agent.
 * Training data generation.
 * Basic visualization.